 The project management team presented the draft CWPP to the Committee on January 30, 2024 for comment and approval.
 Feedback received during the public comment period was shared by the County for the Committee's consideration.
 Recommended updates were incorporated into the final draft Plan followed by LCFDB and ODF review and approval.
-Subsequently, the Committee-approved document was presented to the Linn County Board of Commissioners on XXX and was adopted by resolution.
+Subsequently, the Committee-approved document was presented to the Linn County Board of Commissioners on March 26, 2024, and was adopted by resolution and order.
 The following entities mutually agreed to the final document, pursuant to the HFRA: